ros2/design/articles/remapping.md

  - Replace any substring with another string

-- Exact replacement (This is ROS 1)
+- Exact Name replacement

- - Replace a name with another name exactly
+ - Replace an entire name with another name

+ - *ROS 1 remapping is this case applied post-FQN expansion*

 ROS 2 may support remapping rules being applied either before or after the names are expanded to FQN.
 ROS 1 only supports the latter.